Log in for prices and ordering

 Massolino Barolo 2020

-This is the third year that Massolino’s Barolo wines fermented in large wooden casks (the wines used to ferment in concrete).
+2020 was the third year that Massolino’s Barolo wines fermented in large wooden casks (the wines used to ferment in concrete).
 While the Cru wines below now ferment exclusively in oak—which Giovanni Angeli credits with imparting even more finesse—half of this Barolo still fermented in concrete.
 This cuvée spent around 20 days on skins, and the final blend matured for 30 months in large Slavonian oak casks.
 It is an exceptional release for a wine that is, as always, wonderful value and an archetypical Serralunga Barolo.
+Already drinking beautifully, this is lithe, refined village Barolo at its best, with suave flavours of strawberry compote, spiced cherry, blood orange and liquorice underscored by fresh acidity and superfine, long tannins.
+Pretty as a peach!

 “Bright and lively red fruit character with dried flowers, stones and hints of tree resin.
 Medium-bodied, clean and focused on the palate, with fine tannins and a linear finish.
 Shows freshness and poise.
 Polished.
 Try from 2027, but already a joy to taste.”